dani-t-codes/currency-exchange/README.md

 ### Tests

 Describe: currencyExchange()
-Exceptions/edge cases: no negative numbers, numbers only, currency not included.
+Exceptions/edge cases: no negative numbers, numbers only, up to two decimal points returning only, currency not included.

 ## Known bugs